How to Deploy Windows App Win32 Using Intune |Language Pack

 Dependencies

 NOTE! – Software dependencies are applications that must be installed before this application can be installed.
-There is a maximum of 100 dependencies, which includes the dependencies of any included dependencies, as well as the app itself.
+There is a maximum of 100 dependencies, including the dependencies of any included dependencies and the app itself.

 Scope Tag

-In the scope tag section, you shall get an option to Configure scope tags for this Windows App Win32 application.
+In the scope tag section, you can Configure scope tags for this Windows App Win32 application.

 • Click on the +Select Scope Tags hyperlink option